Yellow Cab Pizza

-Yellow Cab Pizza Co. is a pizza restaurant chain based in the Philippines, founded in April 2001 by Eric Puno, Henry Lee and Albert Tan.
+Yellow Cab Pizza Co. is a pizza restaurant chain based in the Philippines.
 Yellow Cab Pizza is currently owned by Max's Group, which also owns the local fried chicken chain Max's Restaurant.

-Yellow Cab Pizza currently operates 159 branches in the Philippines and numbers in overseas, including branches in Cambodia, China, Oman, Qatar, Saudi Arabia, Singapore, the United Arab Emirates, the United States, and Vietnam.
+Because of having "yellow cab" in its name, many people thought of the chain as a taxi business; however, the name is a reference to the way it frequently uses the colors black and yellow, a pattern seen on New York City taxicabs.